anderson-international/.windsurf/workflows/subtree-pull.md

 Prerequisites:
 - Remote `windsurf_subtree` points to `https://github.com/anderson-international/.windsurf.git`.
-- Commit or stash any local changes under `.windsurf/` to avoid conflicts.
+- This workflow will auto-stash and restore local changes if needed.

 Choose one path:
 - If this is a new project without `.windsurf/`, use the Bootstrap section below, then stop.